ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/_includes/select/with.md

 The following values are supported:

 * `INFER_SCHEMA`: Sets the flag for output of the table schema.
-The behavior is similar to the [yt.inferSchema pragma](../../pragma.md#inferschema), but for a specific data source and without the option to specify the number of rows to output.
+The behavior is similar to the [yt.inferSchema pragma](../../pragma.md#inferschema), but for a specific data source.
+You can specify the number of rows to output (from 1 to 1000).
+* `FORCE_INFER_SCHEMA`: Sets the flag for table schema output.
+The behavior is similar to the [yt.ForceInferSchema pragma](../../pragma.md#inferschema), but for a specific data source.
+You can specify the number of rows to output (from 1 to 1000).
 * `DIRECT_READ`: Suppresses certain optimizers and enforces accessing table contents as is.
 The behavior is similar to the debug [pragma DirectRead](../../pragma.md#debug), but for a specific data source.
 * `INLINE`: Hints that the table contents is small and you need to use its in-memory view to process the query.
 The actual size of the table is not controlled in this case, and if it's large, the query might fail with an out-of-memory error.
 * `UNORDERED`: Suppresses original table sorting.